floriankreten/Prostate_Cancer_Publication/README.md

 All evaluation-modules are bundled into the EVAL_single_graph_evaluation module.
 The central object here is called "table_of_evaluation", with child "biopsy_table_of_evaluation".
-After loading a graph, you can evaluate it in various ways, take samples ("biopsies"), and produce graphical output.
+After loading a graph, you can evaluate it in various ways, take samples ("biopsies"), as well as produce graphical output.
 See again the main for an example workflow.

 The data IN/OUT is handled via the EVAL_data_output module.
-Complete graphs, and ancestral trees are stored as SQL-databases.
+Graphs and and ancestral trees are stored as SQL-databases.
-For loading stored data into usable python objects, use the get_graph and get_tree functions from EVAL_data_output.
+Use the get_graph and get_tree functions from EVAL_data_output for directly loading the database into usable python objects.
 It is recommended to create a separate folder for each simulation, and therein store the graph.db, tree.db and possible evaluation files together.
 This way, the table_of_evaluation can take the folder-path as input.